 Fees (covers the Holy Union Certificate, Counseling, and Liturgical Mass)

 (Example scenario: Venue of Holy Union is in Daet, Camarines Norte.
 Travel time is 8 hours by bus as there is no air travel going to and from Daet.
-Total days consumed was 3 days.
-An additional 2 days’ worth of wage would be added on top of the PHP 6000.00)
+Total days consumed would be 3 days.
+An additional 2 days’ worth of wage would be added on top of the PhP 6000.00)

 NOTE: Fees does not include cost of flowers and other logistical requirements of ceremony.
 MCC Quezon City does not provide wedding coordination services.